Business Succession Planning

 What does it mean to "Pierce the Corporate Veil?"

-Injustice and inequitable circumstances would result if the Corporate Entity were recognized and the the veil was not pierced.
+- Injustice and inequitable circumstances would result if the Corporate Entity were recognized and the veil was not pierced.

 A Court will not go behind the Corporate Identity merely because a Corporation has been formed to obtain tax savings or to obtain limited liability for its shareholders.
 One-person, family, and other closely-held corporations are permissible and fully entitled to all of the advantages of Corporate existence.
 However, factors that lead to piercing the corporate veil more commonly exist in these kinds of Corporations.
 It is extremely difficult to pierce a corporate veil in most situations.
 Some Courts use different terminology when disregarding the Corporate Entity.
 The Court may state, for example, that the Corporation is merely the alter ego of the shareholders, and the shareholders should therefore be held liable.